Poor air quality in the heart of Europe

 In good faith

 One of the challenges we faced was how first users viewed our platform.
 Some of them perceived our tool as a denunciation machine to report on their neighbours.
 Fortunately, from the very beginning we presented the collected data anonymously.
 In response to our users' concerns, we've started to communicate the platform in a different way.
-We highlighted anonymity of the data and started to inform more about the noble goal of these activities.
+We highlighted the anonymity of data and started to inform more about the noble goal of these activities.
 We managed to encourage more people and ensure them about our good intentions.

 Kopci.com was created as a result of the impulse of a group of programmers who wanted to do something good for their community.
 As such, it did not have a clear goal at first.
 Now we know that there are several ways in which we can lead our platform.
 We would like to become a centre of smog-related information.
 We want to inform about the actions that every citizen can take to improve the air quality in their area.
 We are aware that this goal can evolve and we are open to it.